Nakayama Miho no Tokimeki High School

-is a 1987 dating sim developed by Square and Nintendo R&D1, and published by Nintendo exclusively in Japan for the Famicom Disk System.
+is a 1987 adventure game developed by Square and Nintendo R&D1, and published by Nintendo exclusively in Japan for the Family Computer Disk System.
 The game was released on December 1, 1987.
-It was one of the first dating sim games.
+It is one of the first dating sim video games.
 It was designed by Hironobu Sakaguchi, who also created the Final Fantasy series, and Yoshio Sakamoto, who co-created Metroid.
 The music for the game was composed by Nobuo Uematsu and Toshiaki Imai.
+Pop idol Miho Nakayama contributed her name and likeness and voice-acted tie-in segments that could be accessed by calling toll-free phone numbers revealed during the progress of gameplay.

 Gameplay

 The game's protagonist enters Tokimeki High School and runs into a girl wearing glasses who looks identical to Miho Nakayama.
-Though the game is a standard text command-style adventure game similar to the Famicom Tantei Club series, in important scenes, the player is required to select a facial expression in addition to a verbal response.
+Though the game is a standard text command-style adventure game similar to the later Famicom Detective Club series, in important scenes, the player is required to select a facial expression in addition to a verbal response.
 The four expressions (straight face, laughter, sadness, anger) must match the content of the response being given, and any incorrect responses immediately lead to the "game over" screen.
 This increased the game's difficulty considerably in comparison to other text adventure games where there were fewer incorrect choices.
 Some scenes specifically require that the dialogue not match with the expression.
 For instance, choosing a dialogue expressing joy with a straight face may be the correct choice in a certain situation because it represents a deeper level of emotion and thought on the part of the protagonist.
-This system allowed the game to simulate a level of complexity resembling actual love relationships, leading to its classification as a dating simulation rather than an adventure game.
+This system allowed the game to simulate a level of complexity resembling actual love relationships, leading to its classification as a dating sim.
 The game has two different endings, depending on the choices made during the game, and the prizes receivable via the Disk Fax network differed for each ending.